Michelle-Ward/fileChecker/README.md

 ## Prerequisites

 This project uses npm and Node v14 or v16.
 Installation instructions can be found in the [npm docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
-An API key from opswat is required for make request to the MetaDefender API.
+An API key from opswat is required to make requests to the MetaDefender API.

 ## Installation